Chagrilled/P4-DandoriDesktop/readme.md

 - 🐛 Some objects just crash the game upon being added to an AGL (at least the prologue).
 Probably not a bug per se, but just how the entities work.
 AirGeyser is one of these.
 Unsure why.
 Haven't tested with editing existing geysers.
 - 🐛 Icons that are filtered off the map still have their draggable center on hover
 - 🐛 Changing entity IDs for things like pots will probably mess up the inventoryEnd indices for AI arrays?
+- ✅ Changing entity types of existing actors caused it to apply the AI constructor to the bytes of a different entity type, which can make them radically different. i.e a NoraSpawner function applied to the bytes of a Gate (changed to a NoraSpawner).
+All asset swaps will use the defaults.
+- 🐛 In some very unknown circumstances the debuguniqueID isn't getting string-protected and the end is getting truncated to 2000, which causes encoding to fail.
+Not sure why or how.
+- ✅ Copying entities with ctrl+V causes their nested objects (AIProperties etc) to be cloned as references not values since spread is a shallow clone, so modifying one changes all clones.

 </details>